5. Classes

 <?php

-// Include and define the classes used by the script
+// inclusion and definition of classes used by the script

 // test

-// creation of an array of Person objects and derived classes
+// creation of a table of person objects and derivatives

-// to make the example easier to understand, we do not handle exceptions
+// to make the example easier to understand, we don't handle exceptions

 }